- Part A: 60% of patients with DUPIXENT (n=42) vs 5% with placebo (n=39) (P<0.001)

 DUPIXENT demonstrated greater histologic improvements compared to placebo at Week 24.1,3

-Histologic improvements were observed at Week 52 with continued weekly DUPIXENT treatment.1,3
+Histologic improvements were observed at Week 52 with continued weekly DUPIXENT treatment.3

-Extended active treatment period, results are descriptive at Week 52.
+Results are descriptive in the extended active treatment period at Week 52.
 Definitive conclusions cannot be made due to limitations associated with extended active treatment design, including lack of comparator arm and decreasing sample size.3

 aCoprimary endpoint at Week 24;